the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-record.md

 These highlights can be individually decided by the contributors to record what they consider to be their significant and useful for their personal profile.
 This can be supplemented with supporting materials such links to chapters, pull request, issues, and blog posts.

-This record can be directly translated towards the professional development of our community members, which can be further used for enhancing their personal or professional portfolio (profile, CV, resume) (see [contributors.md file](https://github.com/alan-turing-institute/the-turing-way/edit/acknowledging-contributors/contributors.md)).
+This record can be directly translated towards the professional development of our community members, which can be further used for enhancing their personal or professional portfolio (profile, CV, resume) (see the [`contributors.md`](https://github.com/alan-turing-institute/the-turing-way/edit/acknowledging-contributors/contributors.md) file).

+_The Turing Way_ was originally funded by a [Strategic Priority Fund](https://www.ukri.org/research/themes-and-programmes/strategic-priorities-fund/) investment to the Alan Turing Institute to support [AI For Science and Government](https://www.turing.ac.uk/research/asg).
-This will also help us capture the impact, _The Turing Way_ may have on its community members in terms of personal networking, professional development, skill sharing and other relevant activities.
+The personal highlights are very valuable for capturing the impact that _The Turing Way_ has for its community members in terms of personal networking, professional development, skill sharing and other relevant activities, and how they have made positive impacts around transparency, reproducibility and ethical collaboration in their organisation.

 ### Recording different types of contributions